Free Helpful Resources for LLC Business Owners in Minnesota

 Have you started your own LLC and you are trying to navigate the business world on your own?
-Minnesota provides free resources and help to small businesses.
+Minnesota provides free and helpful resources to small businesses.

 Helpful Resource #1: Free Guide to Starting a Small Business in Minnesota Handbook

-When you head on over to Positively Minnesota there is a bunch of free resources available to you to read and refer to.
-You can choose up to five items to click on and order which are all free an no shipping costs.
+When you head on over to Positively Minnesota there are a bunch of free resources available to you to read and refer to.
+You can choose up to five items to click on and order which are all free and no shipping costs.

 Helpful Resource #2: Free Workforce Center Classes